 - Providing short and long-term investigative assistance to law enforcement agencies;

-- Preparing and electronically distributing DCJS Missing Child/College Student and Missing Adult Alerts statewide;
+- Preparing and electronically distributing NYS Missing Child, College Student and Vulnerable Adult Alerts statewide;

 - Placing missing child and vulnerable adult photographs and biographical information on the DCJS websites and National Center for Missing and Exploited Children (NCMEC) website (children only);

 - Analyzing, transcribing and entering dental and anatomical information into DCJS and National Crime Information Center (NCIC) files on behalf of law enforcement agencies and medical examiners;

 - Developing and distributing printed missing child posters statewide;

 - Administering the statewide missing/unidentified person repository (mandated "flagging" missing child birth and educational records is facilitated through the use of this data);